mikaelhg/pxspec/README.md

 ```

 You have to order choices in a certain way for a left-recursive parser,
-the order here is only a implementation detail.
+the order here is only an implementation detail.

 ```ebnf
 values =